Help us improve your experience.

 If the device has dual Routing Engines and you want to enable an SNMP script to execute on both Routing Engines, you can copy the script to the /var/db/scripts/snmp or /config/scripts/snmp directory on both Routing Engines, or you can issue the commit synchronize scripts command to synchronize the configuration and copy the scripts to the other Routing Engine as part of the commit operation.

-You must enable an SNMP script before it can be executed.
-To enable an SNMP script, include the file filename statement at the [edit system scripts snmp] hierarchy level, and specify the name of a file containing an SNMP script.
-Only users who belong to the Junos OS super-user login class can enable SNMP scripts.
+You must enable an SNMP script before you can execute it.
+To enable an SNMP script, include the file filename statement at the [edit system scripts snmp] hierarchy level, and specify the filename of the SNMP script.
+Only users in the super-user login class can enable SNMP scripts.

 SLAX and Python scripts must include the .slax or .py filename extension, respectively, in both the actual script name and the filename in the configuration.
 XSLT scripts do not require a filename extension, but we strongly recommend that you append the .xsl extension.
-Whether or not you choose to include the .xsl extension on the file, the filename that you add at the [edit system scripts op file] hierarchy level must exactly match the filename of the script in the directory.
-For example, if the XSLT script filename is script1.xsl, then you must include script1.xsl in the configuration hierarchy to enable the script; likewise, if the XSLT script filename is script1, then you must include script1 in the configuration hierarchy.
+In either case, the configured filename must exactly match the filename of the script in the directory.
+For example, if the XSLT script filename is script1.xsl, then you must include script1.xsl in the configuration.
+Likewise, if the XSLT script filename is script1, then you must include script1 in the configuration.

-By default, you cannot execute unsigned Python scripts on devices running Junos OS.
+By default, you cannot execute unsigned Python scripts on Junos devices.
 To enable the execution of unsigned Python automation scripts that meet the requirements outlined in Requirements for Executing Python Automation Scripts on Devices Running Junos OS, you must configure the language python or language python3 statement at the [edit system scripts] hierarchy level.

 By default, Junos OS executes Python SNMP scripts with the access privileges of the generic, unprivileged user and group nobody.
-Starting in Junos OS Release 16.1R3, you can specify the user under whose access privileges the Python script will execute.
 To execute a Python SNMP script under the access privileges of a specific user, configure the python-script-user username statement at the [edit system scripts snmp file filename] hierarchy level.

 Note: